Photo Workshop Adventures

 Accommodations

-Fort Kochi – Brunton Boatyard Hotel, Fragrant Nature or similar
+Fort Kochi – Brunton Boatyard Hotel, Fragrant Nature, or similar

-Munnar – Tall Trees, Spice Tree Munnar or similar
+Munnar – Tall Trees, Spice Tree Munnar, or similar

 Allepey – Premium Lakes & Lagoons Houseboat